US-Canada Tariffs: More than just economics in the oyster industry

-A tariff is a tax imposed by one country on imported seafood products from another country.
-Designed to protect domestic industries from foreign competition, generate government revenue, or influence trade balances, tariffs are a tax that private seafood buyers pay to the government.
+A tariff is a tax imposed by one country on imported products from another country.
+Designed to protect domestic industries from foreign competition, generate government revenue, or influence trade balances, tariffs are a tax that private buyers pay to the government.
 This raises the price for consumers and businesses in the importing country.
-Connecticut Senator Chris Murphy created this entertaining Instagram video explaining how the implementation of Trump tariffs in the air conditioning industry landed.
-Spoiler: Not well.

 Uncertainties throughout the oyster supply chain

-Why is the oyster trade unique?
+Why the oyster trade is so unique

 The oyster industry is deeply integrated between the U.S. and Canada.
 “It is less about competition and more about the value of variety,” shared Rachel Precious, owner of the popular tide-to-table raw bar catering Precious Oysters.